-Supported by cultural managers exchange Tandem Europe, Bow Arts Education collaborated with Dutch art collective TAAT (Theatre as Architecture, Architecture as Theatre) to develop PlayGround, an interactive and participant-led wooden building kit and workshop that explores the intersection between play and learning.
+Supported by cultural managers exchange Tandem Europe, Bow Arts Learning collaborated with Dutch art collective TAAT (Theatre as Architecture, Architecture as Theatre) to develop PlayGround, an interactive and participant-led wooden building kit and workshop that explores the intersection between play and learning.
 The project is informed by education, contemporary art, play, architecture and theatre.

 Between February 2016 and February 2017, we co-created PlayGround with teachers, children, artists and colleagues through 12-day placements at each organisation and pilot workshops in three London schools.